Malik Altunia

-Malik Ikhtiyar-ud-din Altunia was the governor of Bhatinda (Punjab) in India under the rule of the Delhi Sultanate under the Mamluk dynasty.
+Malik Ikhtiyar-ud-din Altunia was the governor of Bathinda in (Punjab) under the rule of the Delhi Sultanate under the Mamluk dynasty.
 He was the husband of Razia Sultana.

 Early life

-Mirza Altunia born was some time around 1202-04 CE in Bhatinda, Punjab.
+Mirza Altunia born was some time around 1202-04 CE in Bathinda, Punjab.

 He was given the charge of sharab-dar (office the care of the liquors) and after sometime when Sultan Itutmish saw the bravery and manliness in him he gave him the office of Sar Chatar-dar (head of the state canopy-bearers).
 During the reign of Razia Sultan, he stood by her like a pillar through thick and thin times.
 He helped her break the 40 Amirs and strengthen her rule, he also helped her in over throwing the rule of Shah Turkan and her son, Ruknuddin Firoz who were very cruel.
 Due to his services to her and the Sultanate, she made him the Governor of Bhatinda which was under the rule of the Delhi Sultanate.

 Some historians say that, it was because of Malik Altunia's undying support and protective shield towards her, that she managed to rule successfully for four years.
 This fact made sense because, after he left for Bhatinda the Turkish nobles started to conspire against her and spread rumors about her and Jamal-ud-Din Yaqut, an Abyssinian Siddi (Habshi) slave, and she began to meet her downfall.